Davidosky007/Tic-tac-toe-game/README.md

 ​
 ## About Tic Tac Toe
 ​
-Tic Tac Toe is a simple game for 2 players, ● and ■.
+Tic Tac Toe is a simple game for 2 players, X and O.
 It is played on a 3x3 grid.
-Players take turns placing their Mark, ● or ■, on an open square in the grid.
+Players take turns placing their Mark, X or O, on an open square in the grid.
 The first player to take 3 grids vertically, horizontallyor diagonally will be the winner.
 If all 9 squares are filled and neither player can take 3 grids, the game will be draw.
 ​